 Blind and partially sighted people can now request a smart meter with an accessible in-home display (AIHD) unit to be installed in your home, making it simpler for you to manage your energy usage.

 RNIB, Energy UK (the trade association for the GB energy industry) and geo (a leading energy technology business) have announced that energy consumers can now request an Accessible In-Home Energy Display, which includes additional accessibility features, as part of their smart metering installation.
-The new displays can requested from a number of suppliers including Bristol Energy, EDF Energy, E.ON Energy, npower, Octopus Energy, Pure Planet, Shell Energy and Scottish & Southern Energy (SSE).
+The new displays can requested from a number of suppliers including Bristol Energy, EDF Energy, E.ON Energy, npower, Pure Planet and Shell Energy.

 Smart meters are often described as the next generation of meters, because they work in a cleverer and more intuitive way than today's standard gas and electricity meters.
 It's a bit like the difference between an ordinary phone and a smartphone.
 The government have tasked energy companies with rolling out smart meters to all homes they provide energy to.